Jobs for Americans in Europe and How To Prepare a European CV

 Demand is particularly strong in healthcare, information technology jobs like cybersecurity, engineering, skilled trades, and logistics.

-Many countries in Europe also look for language teachers and hospitality professionals.
+Many countries in Europe also look for English teachers and hospitality professionals.

 These jobs can vary by country and city, and can demand fluency in the native language.